RECOMM CO., LTD. 2Q Earnings Preview

 Summary

-1Q results showed revenue declines across all segments, with consolidated operating income swinging to a loss (segment-level profit totaled JPY 80M, but a sharp increase in corporate expenses drove a JPY 70M operating loss).
-Progress toward full-year guidance remained extremely low.
-That said, the Overseas Solutions segment saw a pickup in AI server orders, and the primary driver of the shortfall was delivery timeline extensions causing revenue recognition deferrals.
-From 2Q onward, the consolidation of Singapore-based Lumitron—whose subsidiarization was completed in January 2026—will begin contributing to results, while the progression of previously delayed AI server and storage deliveries should underpin a revenue recovery.
-Additionally, the AI Agent business commenced full-scale commercial deployment in February, drawing attention as a nascent revenue stream within the DX segment.
-Achieving full-year guidance (revenue of JPY 14.8B, operating income of JPY 550M) will inevitably require heavy 2H weighting, making the degree of recovery in 2Q a critical determinant of full-year credibility.
+1Q results saw revenue declines across all segments, with the company swinging to a consolidated operating loss (while aggregate segment profit remained positive at JPY 80M, a sharp increase in corporate-level expenses resulted in an operating loss of JPY 70M).
+Progress toward full-year targets remained extremely low.
+That said, order intake for AI servers in the Overseas Solutions segment has been increasing, and the shortfall was primarily attributable to delayed revenue recognition caused by extended lead times.
+From 2Q onward, the consolidation of Singapore-based Lumitron—whose subsidiarization was completed in January 2026—will begin contributing to results, and the resumption of previously delayed AI server and storage deliveries is expected to drive a revenue recovery.
+Additionally, commercial rollout of the AI Agent business began in earnest in February, representing a potential new revenue stream within the DX segment.
+Achieving full-year targets (revenue of JPY 14.8B, operating income of JPY 550M) will inevitably require a heavily 2H-weighted trajectory, making the degree of recovery in 2Q a critical litmus test for full-year guidance credibility.

 Key Points for Next Quarter